Artists & Craftsman Supply

 “This floor used to be a dance hall.
 Downstairs was a brothel, and we are certified haunted” said Justine, the assistant manager.
 “There is a cave entrance to the tunnel system that used to connect North Beach to the waterfront and China Town.
 You can see it downstairs.”
 Could you turn down such an invitation?
 Bright, rainbow chaos, crammed onto every shelf, entices you inside.
 Look closer, you find order.

 Are you here for more information than supplied in the Vacation Rental Travels article?
 No pictures of this dazzling store were included.

 Artists & Craftsman Supply is located in the Hippodrome Building, built in 1907, right after the earthquake.
 This store is chocked full of art supplies including 16 oz. tubes of oil paints, articulated wood manikins, quirky toys and magic kits for children of all ages.

-The floor in the basement is covered in 14 foot circular Jerry Garcia’s dream-come-true type spin/tie-dye motifs.
+The floor in the basement is covered in 14-foot circular Jerry Garcia’s dream-come-true type spin/tie-dye motifs.
 Check it out on the way to the cave.
 Are you interested in what ‘s at the back of the cave?
-You’ll see it in the gallery.
+You’ll see it in the gallery below.

 “Who is haunting the store and where are they,” You ask?

 “There is a sad woman and a cranky guy, who scares people from time to time.
 He hangs out, downstairs near the freight doors.”
 Your gracious hostess enlightens you.